Let’s Add a Little Spice to Your Life

 What Are Herbs?

-Herbs are plants that are used for their flavorful leaves, seeds, or flowers.
-They are a type of plant that is valued for its medicinal or aromatic properties and have been used in cooking and traditional medicine for thousands of years.
+Herbs are plants valued for their flavorful leaves, seeds, or flowers.
+They are also valued for their medicinal or aromatic properties and have been used in cooking and traditional medicine for thousands of years.

 There are many different types of herbs, and they are used in a variety of cuisines around the world.
 Some common examples of herbs include basil, cilantro, parsley, mint, and rosemary.